-- 2. Focus the image on cross-hair pattern I. Evaluate the focus on cross-hair image II and III.
+- 2. Focus the image on cross-hair image I. Evaluate the focus on cross-hair image II and III.
 If all 3 images are in focus, no further action is required.
-If boresight is required see step 3. - 3.
-If boresight is required, refer to Figure 2-18 Cross-Hair Pattern to understand how the adjustment screws on the lens mount affect the corresponding cross-hairs on the test pattern.
-NOTE: The capscrew, (Figure 2-19) may be under a plastic cap, remove and retain before adjusting. - 4.
-Use a 5mm AllenTM key to loosen the 3 locking setscrews on the lens mount, see Figure 2-19 Screw Locations, below.
-NOTE: The setscrews must be backed out several turns, so that they do not contact the inner lens mount plate.
+If boresight is required, continue to step 3. - 3.
+See Figure 2-3 Cross-Hair Pattern to understand how the adjustment screws on the lens mount affect the corresponding cross-hairs on the test pattern.

+NOTE: The cap screw, (Figure 2-4) may be under a plastic cap.
+Remove and retain before adjusting.

+4. Use a 5 mm hex driver to loosen 3 setscrews on the lens mount as shown in Figure 2-4 Screw Locations.
+NOTE: The setscrews must be backed out several turns to avoid contact with the inner lens mount plate.

-- 5. Fine tune the focus of cross-hair pattern I by adjusting the appropriate capscrew, see Figure 2-19 Screw Locations.
+- 5. Fine tune the focus of cross-hair pattern I by adjusting the appropriate cap screw.
 Adjust until the cross-hair image is in focus with minimal flare. - 6.
-Adjust cross-hair pattern II, by adjusting the appropriate capscrew, see Figure 2-19 Screw Locations.
+Adjust cross-hair pattern II, by adjusting the appropriate cap screw.
 Adjust until the cross-hair image is in focus with minimal flare. - 7.
-Adjust cross-hair pattern III, by adjusting the appropriate capscrew, see Figure 2-19 Screw Locations.
+Adjust cross-hair pattern III, by adjusting the appropriate cap screw.
 Adjust until the cross-hair image is in focus with minimal flare. - 8.
 Repeat step 5, 6, and 7 as required until all 3 cross-hair patterns are in equal sharp focus.
 If the boresight is acceptable, see step 11.
-If the boresight does not appear to be converging to an acceptable level of image quality or if the lens will not focus over the correct range of throw distances, then the boresight requires coarse adjustment, see step 9. - 9.
-The original factory boresight can be recovered approximately by positioning the 3 setscrews, see Figure 2-19 Screw Locations.
-Position the setscrews flush with the front face of the lens mount plate and in contact with the inner lens mount plate, see below Figure 2-20 Position Setscrew Flush.
-This may require adjusting both setscrews and capscrews. - 10.
+If the boresight does not appear to be converging to an acceptable level of image quality, or if the lens will not focus over the correct range of throw distances, then the boresight requires coarse adjustment, see step 9. - 9.
+The original factory boresight can be approximately recovered, by positioning the 3 setscrews flush with the front face of the lens mount plate, and in contact with the inner lens mount plate, see Figure 2-5 Position Setscrew Flush.
+This may require adjusting both setscrews and cap screws. - 10.
 If further action is required.
+Repeat 2.

-Repeat #2. - 11.
-Lock the setscrews, and re-check the boresight quality.
+11. Lock the setscrews, and re-check the boresight quality.
 Tighten the setscrew enough to ensure they will not shift.

-FIGURE 2-20 POSITION SETSCREW FLUSH
+FIGURE 2-5 POSITION SETSCREW FLUSH

-2.2.8 Powering Down
+2.8 Power Down